alex-wang101/Credit-Card-Fraud-Detection/README.md

 Each of these models has unique strengths in detecting fraudulent transactions.
 The choice of the model depends on the dataset size, feature complexity, interpretability requirements, and computational resources.
 In this project, multiple models were evaluated to determine the most effective approach.

+## Summary and Conclusion

+This project aimed to develop a machine learning-based solution to detect fraudulent transactions effectively.
+Several machine learning models, including Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, XGBoost, and Artificial Neural Networks (ANN), were evaluated for their performance.

+### Key Findings
+1. **Data Insights**:
+   - The dataset exhibited significant class imbalance, with fraudulent transactions representing a small fraction of the total.
+This was addressed using techniques like oversampling and class weighting.
+   - Certain features, such as transaction amount and time-based features, provided valuable signals for distinguishing fraudulent transactions.

+2. **Model Performance**:
+   - **Logistic Regression** served as a robust baseline but struggled with non-linear relationships in the data.
+   - **Decision Trees** offered better interpretability but were prone to overfitting.
+   - **Random Forest and Gradient Boosting** outperformed simpler models due to their ability to capture complex patterns while reducing overfitting.
+   - **XGBoost** provided the best performance overall, benefiting from regularization and optimized gradient boosting techniques.
+   - **ANN** demonstrated strong predictive power, particularly for identifying subtle patterns, but required careful tuning and longer training times.

+3. **Metrics**:
+   - Precision and recall were prioritized over accuracy to minimize false negatives (missed fraudulent transactions) and false positives (legitimate transactions flagged as fraud).
+   - The models effectively handled the imbalanced dataset, with XGBoost achieving the best balance between precision and recall.

+### Conclusion
+The project successfully demonstrated the use of machine learning to detect fraudulent transactions with high accuracy and reliability.
+Among the evaluated models, **XGBoost** emerged as the top-performing model, combining efficiency and predictive accuracy.
+However, depending on the deployment environment, other models like Random Forest or ANN may also be viable due to their strengths in specific scenarios.

+Future work could focus on:
+- Further optimizing model hyperparameters to enhance performance.
+- Integrating real-time fraud detection pipelines for deployment.
+- Exploring advanced techniques like deep learning ensembles or anomaly detection methods.

+This project highlights the potential of machine learning in combating fraud and provides a foundation for developing robust, scalable fraud detection systems.